LOOSE-LIPS/loose-lips-2.0/src/routes/blog/picks-xmtrs-headphone-freakouts/index.md

 author: 72
 banner:
   - imported/picks-xmtrs-headphone-freakouts/image1090.jpeg
-description: >-
-  As hailed by Jossy Mitsu, Corrupt Data is one of the most exciting underground labels around, serving up fresh kicks of rave energy.
-Their new Covid-19 Support Compilation features the debut (in collaboration with Fiesta Soundsystem)&nbsp;of an enormously talented producer and&nbsp;DJ, with a dangerous quantity of genuine fire in the WIP folder.
-To celebrate, we [...]Read More...
+description: "As hailed by Jossy Mitsu, Corrupt Data is one of the most exciting underground labels around, serving up fresh kicks of rave energy.
+Their new Covid-19 Support Compilation features the debut (in collaboration with Fiesta Soundsystem)\_of an enormously talented producer and\_DJ, with a dangerous quantity of genuine fire in the WIP folder.
+To celebrate, we [...]Read More..."
 published: true
 tags: feature
 featured: false